Jonathan R. Beloff

 - Year of Study:

-- The Relationship between M23 Rebels in the Democratic Republic of Congo and the Rwandan Defense Force.
-Perceptive on Global Issues (2013) Vol 8, Issue 1.
+The Relationship between M23 Rebels in the Democratic Republic of Congo and the Rwandan Defense Force.
+Perspectives on Global Issues (2013) Vol 8, Issue 1.

-- Rwanda Before the Genocide: Catholic Politics and Ethnic Discourse in the Late Colonial Era African Studies Quarterly (Spring 2014) (In Print)
+Rwanda Before the Genocide: Catholic Politics and Ethnic Discourse in the Late Colonial Era

-- Africa’s Urban Revolution: For LSE Review of Books: (In Print)
+Africa’s Urban Revolution: For the LSE Review of Books:

 - Rwanda 20 Years After: Memory, Justice, and Recovery in the Shadow of Genocide conference on March 28-30, 2014: Paper being presented: “Double Genocide’ or Revenge Killings?
 Did the Liberators of the Rwandan Tutsi Genocide Commit their own Genocide?’